flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-is-structured-by-nesting-and-dependence.md

 <img style="margin-left:auto;margin-right:auto;display:block;" src="/blog-images/software-development/architecture/zen-stack.jpg" title="{{ page.title }}" alt="{{ page.title }}. {{ page.keywords }}">

+[Previously](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), we explored the meaning of code.
+Here, we focus on its technical structure.
+We'll see how it is determined by hierarchical nesting and dependencies of code artifacts.

-In this text, we establish the notion that architecture is determined by structural composition and dependencies.
-The texts follwing this one will build upon all introduced ideas and ultimately tie everything together.
+This is the second and last "axiomatic" discussion.
+The texts follwing this one will build more upon already introduced ideas and ultimately tie everything together.

-## Code Artifacts
+## Nested Code Artifacts

 The natural laws of life relate to its structure.
 Structure is defined by *structural elements* and the *relationships* between them.
 The elements of life are atoms, organic compounds, peptides, lipids, RNA, DNA, amino acids and so forth.
 And how they relate to each other obviously makes all the difference.